codewithdark-git/Pneumonia-Detection-from-Chest-X-Rays/README.md

 ## Acknowledgments

 - PyTorch: For building the deep learning models.
-- Groq Vision: For advanced image analysis.
-- Chainlit: For creating the conversational UI.
+- Streamlit: For creating the interactive UI.

 ---